softwareTestingResearch/pytest-ranking/README.rst

 Installation
 ============

-You can install "pytest-tcp" via `pip`_ from `PyPI`_
+To install "pytest-tcp" via `pip`_ from `PyPI`_:

 .. code-block:: bash

     pip install pytest-tcp

+To install pytest-rerunfailures:

 Usage
 =====

 Pytest will automatically find the plugin and use it when you run ``pytest``.
-You can use the default prioritization heuristic
-(run tests that have shorter execution time first) by passing the ``--tcp`` option:
+You can use the default prioritization heuristic, which runs tests that have shorter execution time first by passing the ``--tcp`` option:

 .. code-block:: bash